Grow a Pie With This Garden Plant

 If you guessed rhubarb, you’re right.
-Rhubarb is one of those old fashioned-plants that’s never gone out of style.
+Rhubarb is one of those old-fashioned plants that’s never gone out of style.
 Commercial growers marketed rhubarb as “pie plant” for many years.

 Rhubarb is a cool-season vegetable that’s used more as a fruit for pies, jams, jellies, and sauces.
 People started growing rhubarb about 200 years ago as a medicinal herb.
 A member of the buckwheat family, rhubarb is grown for its stems only.
 The leaves and roots contain a toxic chemical called oxalic acid that can cause health problems when eaten in large servings.
 So plant where you can keep children and pets from snacking on the leaves.

-Plant Rhubarb in Spring
+Plant rhubarb in spring

 Make sure you place plants where they’ll be able to grow over time.
-Because of its perennial nature, it needs a reliable spot in the garden.
+Because of its perennial nature, rhubarb needs a reliable spot in the garden.
 Allow several feet between plants because they’ll grow and return each season.

 Fill garden beds or raised beds with a rich, well-draining soil.
-Dig in compost as soon as soil is dry enough to work.
+Dig in compost as soon as the soil is dry enough to work.
 Rhubarb is a plant that likes a lot of nitrogen, so you may need to add composted manure or another high-nitrogen fertilizer.

 Avoid tamping down the soil around the crowns.
 Leaving the soil looser around the crown makes it easier for the first leaves to sprout and start growing.
 Be sure to water in the crowns, but avoid soggy soil.

 One reason for the popularity of pie plant is that it’s a hardy plant.
 Once established in the garden, it will almost grow on its own.
 Applications of a high-nitrogen fertilizer during the growing season will give it a boost for a more productive harvest.
 Plants tend to slow when weather is hot and restart when it cools down.